starkoka/starkoka/README.md

   - 🎓 &nbsp; National Institute of Technology, Kisarazu College

-  - 🌱 &nbsp; Learning about Machine Learning, Quantum computers.
+  - 🌱 &nbsp; Learning Python and C++.

-  - ✍️ &nbsp; Learning Python and C++.
+  - ✍️ &nbsp; I started using with Scratch in the 10 years old and learned a little Python and C++ in middle school.

 <h3> 💻 about my environment</h3>